Improving decision clarity in high-risk identity and verification flows

 ✅ +22% increase in users enabling biometric login.

-✅ More consistent tone across ID and Pay flows.
+✅ Created a more consistent tone across ID and Pay flows.

 Identity verification via mobile operators and state services Gosuslugi was often perceived as opaque.
-The verification process may started in many different flows and we didn't have clear benefits for users.
-Users didn’t understand why personal data was requested or which which method would be used.
+The verification process could start from many different flows, and the user benefit was often unclear.
+Users didn’t understand why personal data was needed or which method would be used.

 What I did: